scottnasello/books/README.md

 This repository defines books Scott Nasello is interested in.

 I was inspired by Navy Seal Captain Bob Schoultz.
 Whenever he reads a book he will writes a summary of his take aways.
-His book site, [Bob's Corner](https://bobscorner.wordpress.com/bobs-books/) is located here and I plan to make this my practice in 2017.
+His book site, [Bob's Corner](https://bobscorner.wordpress.com/bobs-books/) is located here and I plan to make this my practice in 2017 (Growth Mindset).

 I'll just list my 2016 books for now (until I can add my summary)